Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 >[!WARNING]
-> \* This Nuke node is currently in *Beta*.
-Please, take into account that tests are still being perform on this tool and that its behavior may change in the future.
+> This Nuke node is currently in *Beta*.
+Please, take into account that tests are still being performed on this tool and that its behavior may change in the future.
 If you experience any issues, please contact us at shift.support@inbibo.co.uk .

 ## Python Interpreter Setup
-In Shift it is possible to launch the execution of a workflow via an application's Python interpreter with the [WorkflowProcess](../../reference/nodes/workflow#workflowProcess-node) node.
+In Shift, it is possible to launch the execution of a workflow via an application's Python interpreter with the [WorkflowProcess](../../reference/nodes/workflow#workflowProcess-node) node.
 To achieve this for Nuke, set the path to its Python interpreter the following environment variables:

 **SHIFT_PROCESS_NUKE** : path to Nuke's Python interpreter (*python*).